 Format 1: Coded signal is identical to the bell code.
-Example: A bell code of 5-5-5-5 generates a coded signal consisting of 5 pulses and a pause, then 5 pulses and a pause, then 5 pulses and a pause, and then 5 pulses and a pause.
+Example: A bell code of 5-5-5-5 generates a coded signal consisting of 5 pulses and a pause, then 5 pulses and a pause, then 5 pulses and a pause.